Christine Negroni: Kreindler & Kreindler

 From 2001 to 2008, Negroni was the Director of Investigations for New York aviation law firm, Kreindler & Kreindler.
 There she was responsible for coordinating the factual elements for a civil suit against financial sponsors of the September 11th attacks.
 She also examined liability issues arising from commercial and private airplane accidents.

 Aviation Industry achievements

-Negroni represented the flying public as a voting member of a Federal Aviation Administration rulemaking advisory committee on aging aircraft systems from 2000-2005.
+Negroni represented the flying public as a voting member of a Federal Aviation Administration rulemaking advisory committee on aging aircraft systems from 2000 to 2005.
 In 2009 she was on the President's short list for a nomination to the National Transportation Safety Board.
 She is a member of the International Society of Air Safety Investigators where she has presented papers on the overuse of emergency helicopter ambulances in the United States, airline flags of convenience as a global security and safety issue and assessing the effectiveness of human factors in aviation safety.

 The International Air Transport Association has invited Negroni to present at industry conferences on airport ground handling safety (Vancouver 2007) and crisis communications (Istanbul 2014).